South Africa will meet Belgium in the fifth-place playoff on Wednesday after finishing second in Group C in Cyprus Women’s Cup 2018.

 The Belgians sealed a date with Banyana Banyana after finishing second in Group B courtesy of a 2–0 win over Euro 2017 semi-finalists Austria in their last group match.

 The Spaniards meet Italy in the final after downing Czech Republic 2–0 in their final group match on goals by Irende Paredes and Alexia Putellas.

-Italy came back from behind twice to snatch a 2–2 draw and storm to the final.
+Italy came back from behind twice to force a 2–2 draw against Finland in the final Group A clash.

-Manuela Giugliano converting from the spot with four minutes on the clock to net the equaliser and extend Italy’s unbeaten run.
+Manuela Giugliano converted from the spot with four minutes on the clock to net the equaliser and fire Italy to the final.

 Banyana XI (v Korea DPR): Kaylin Swart (GK), Regina Mogolola, Leandra Smeda, Bambanani Mbane, Janine van Wyk (c), Refiloe Jane (Chantelle Esau), Rachel Sebati (Nompumelelo Nyandeni), Kgaelebane Mohlakoana (Jermaine Seoposenwe), Melinda Kgadiete (Noko Matlou), Linda Motlhalo, Thembi Kgatlana

 Subs: Andile Dlamini (GK), Roxanne Barker (GK), Nothando Vilakazi, Noko Matlou, Zanele Nhlapho, Nompumelelo Nyandeni, Sduduzo Dlamini, Jermaine Seoposenwe, Lebohang Ramalepe, Chantelle Esau

 Third Place: North Korea v Switzerland

 Eleventh Place: Hungary v Finland